percona/pmm-doc/docs/get-started/roles-and-permissions/access_roles.md

     - Operator
     - Value of the label.

- If you want to add more than one label for a role, click *+* and select the values from the dropdown.
+ If you want to add more than one label for a role, click *+* and select the values from the drop-down.

  For information on how the Prometheus selectors work, see [Prometheus selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors).